CLCStriders/striders/_posts/2015-05-10-james-orams-marathon-story.md

 Saw Becka and the kids with a bunch of family coming out of Blackfriars underpass at 24m and felt for the first time as though I could both get home ok and also that 2:45 should be achievable if could just hang in there.
 Pace had dropped to 6:40, 6:55 for mile 25 and was really not enjoying myself.
 Found a little bit extra as came round to houses of parliament, picked it back up to 6:30 and with about 400m to go looked at my watch and saw that if I put my foot down a bit I could creep under 2:44.
 Painful last burst and crossed line in 2:43:43. **PB by 9 mins and over the moon**

-Overall I think itâ€™s the race performance Iâ€™m happiest about to date.
+Overall I think it's the race performance I'm happiest about to date.
 However, the downside to that is that it really hurts and more than any of previous 5 marathons

 Amazing event and it is just stunning running through the streets with 38,000 other people and a million people cheering you on (including some amazing CLC Striders support â€“ thank you all, for the shouts on the day and the messages and texts and tweets in the lead up, which all made such a difference).
 So can thoroughly recommend as an experience if anyone is considering it.